 The Designated Safeguarding Lead and deputies must complete safeguarding training relevant to their role.
-This level of training must be refreshed annually with further safeguarding training to be accessed on a minimum of an annual basis as best practice.
+This level of training must be refreshed at least every two years, with further safeguarding training to be accessed on a minimum of an annual basis as best practice.
 This is to ensure designated staff have appropriate, up to date knowledge and skills which will enable them to identify concerns and make decisions that support the safety of the school community.

-The governing body should receive appropriate safeguarding and child protection (including online safety) training at the point of induction.
-This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that policies and procedures are effective, and will support the delivery of a robust whole school approach to safeguarding.
+The Board of Directors and Local Governing Bodies should receive appropriate safeguarding and child protection (including online safety) training at the point of induction.
+This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that policies and procedures are effective and will support the delivery of a robust whole Trust approach to safeguarding.
 This training should be regularly updated.
-Governors who also undertake a child facing role in school (either in a paid or voluntary capacity) will in addition, complete the school's safeguarding training for staff and volunteers.
+Governors who also undertake a child facing role in schools (either in a paid or voluntary capacity) will in addition, complete the safeguarding training for staff and volunteers.
 The Link Governor for Safeguarding should attend appropriate training to enable them to fulfil the expectations of the role.